uAtomicBoolean/nuxt-template/README.md

 # nuxt-template

-A basic template with some pre-installed nuxt modules.
+A basic template with Nuxt UI Pro installed and a premade eslint configuration.